Course Outline

 The goal of this task is to give you an opportunity to develop your writing skills and genre

-knowledge in realism, historical fiction and non-fiction.
+knowledge in literary fiction, historical fiction, memoir, autobiography and creative non-fiction.
 This task will also provide opportunity to

 critically analyse creative practices and to develop original ideas that align with publishing